 Flows and allocations to different sectors and sector-related fund groups over the past 14 months have been marked by conviction, record inflows – and sharp changes of direction.
 EPFR’s data also captures some significant thematic shifts.

-Quant Insights: Mutual funds data and strategies
+Quant MeetUp: Mutual funds data and strategies for post-QE world

 Join our Quants Corner MeetUp group, hosted by Quants for Quants.
 Our first MeetUp, ‘Quant in a cold climate: Talk mutual fund data and strategies for a post-QE world with the EPFR team,’ will be hosted virtually on March 31st at 12PM EST/ 5PM GMT for our Boston and London Quants Corner groups.

-EPFR Webinar: Operating in the post-Covid policy environment
+Central banks: Operating in the post-Covid policy environment

 In the aftermath of the Covid pandemic’s initial onslaught, central bankers proved their policy toolkit had not – as feared – been exhausted by the great financial crisis of 2008-09 and its aftermath.
 Furthermore, the experience of combating the GFC taught them to deploy that tool kit quickly and decisively.
 But, especially in the case of the US and Europe, those central bankers were slow to dial back their support as the global economy rebounded from the initial shock of the pandemic.
 Many now stand accused of stoking inflationary pressures.
 With inflation hitting multi-year highs in the US and Europe and fiscal discipline in many countries now honored mainly in the breach, central bankers face a new set of challenges.

-Global Navigator: Europe equity funds hit hard
+Europe equity funds hit hard for the second week running

 With Russia’s invasion of Ukraine heading into its third week, investors stepped up their exodus from Europe Equity Funds during the seven days ending March 9.
 Those tracked by EPFR saw weekly redemptions exceed $10 billion for the first time ever as combined outflows from Europe Equity and Bond Funds since Russia’s attack started on Feb.
 24 climbed past the $25 billion mark.